SussexPsychologySoftware/sussex-4-day-week/site/content/success-stories/_index.md

       focused.
 The trial was a good transition to making it happen - not sure it would have happened yet without us working with you.
     attribution: Social Firefly
+  - logo: img/successlocal.png
+    company: SUCCESS LOCAL
+    quote: Without the support of the University I very much doubt that we'd have embarked on the 4 day week trial.
+It definitely gave us the confidence to run a trial, and it's been great to receive a report at the end of the trial to see the impact the trial has had, without it being based entirely on feel.
+    attribution: Success Local
 trial_results:
   heading: TRIAL RESULTS
   logos: